IndieDev2003/CatWatchParty/README.md

 <!-- ![screenshot](https://github.com/IndieDev2003/CatWatchParty/main/images/main.png) -->

-An website for watching videos together.
+An website for watching videos together with your Ones just like me ❤.

 ## Description